 This metaphor appealed to me a lot.
 A lot more than the lobster growth analogy I used to use.

-I loved it so much I had a phoenix tattooed on my shoulder in October.
+I loved it so much I had a phoenix tattooed on my shoulder.

 Except that’s not what happened.
 When I returned I noticed that I felt a lot stronger.

 I realised that the time away had given me one thing: clarity about how I felt about the way the complaint had been handled.
 I stopped doubting my feelings.
 I stopped letting other people trying to gaslight me.

 In July, I felt like I had been kicked out of the castle, and that I was alone in the wilderness.
 I felt unlovable, lonely and scared.
 I stood in a barren land, and everything I had built was broken.
 Now, oddly, I felt OK, alone in the wilderness.
 I was no longer as scared and then, I started to notice new shoots starting to grow on the ground.
 I had been booted out of the cart, now I realised I didn’t want back in.
 Since then, I have kept on feeling a lot stronger.

 Don’t get me wrong, I’m still recovering from the crisis, and from time to time, I get triggered and forced to revisit the crisis and when I look at the wreckage, it still hurts.
 Those times are hard, as I catch myself, despite knowing this is neither possible nor desirable, hoping that things could go back to the way they were.

 There is this beautiful analogy about grief, where someone describe it like a shipwreck: when it just happens, you are floating amidst the debris and 100 foot waves hit you relentlessly, and all you can do is float.
 With times, the waves become less high and less frequent.
 But they never really stop.
 Stuff in your life happens that reminds you of the event, and suddenly the grief hits you again.
 You can read the whole thing here